 A Chicago landmark and officially listed on the U.S. National Register of Historic Places, Navy Pier is a popular attraction to the point that some find it overrated.
-Still, almost 9 million people visit every year to enjoy its famed Ferris wheel, rides such as the carousel and Pepsi Wave Swinger, or check out the indoor botanical garden, Chicago Children’s Museum, and other attractions.
+Still, almost 9 million people visit every year to enjoy its famed Ferris wheel and other rides (like the carousel and the Pepsi Wave Swinger) or to check out the indoor botanical garden, Chicago Children’s Museum, and other attractions.

 The Pier at Old Orchard Beach has been destroyed by storms and rebuilt twice after its first iteration in 1898.
 Today, you’ll find it’s home to Palace Playland, a beachfront amusement park that’s been there since 1902 and remains the only one of its kind in New England.
-One of the best boardwalks in the country, the wooden pier stretches 500 feet and is lined with carnival-style food stalls and souvenir shops with a night club at the end of it.
+The wooden pier stretches 500 feet and is lined with carnival-style food stalls and souvenir shops with a night club at the end of it.

 Better known as the Coney Island Boardwalk, Riegelmann Boardwalk is one of America’s bucket list attractions.
-Running along the southern shore of Brooklyn’s Coney Island for 2.7 miles, it’s home to a roller coaster, Ferris wheel, and the New York Aquarium.
-Enjoy the beach and plenty of food vendors as well, such as hot dogs at Nathan’s Famous and the classic Feltman’s of Coney Island or pizza at Totonno’s.
+Running along the southern shore of Brooklyn’s Coney Island for 2.7 miles, it’s home to a roller coaster, a Ferris wheel and the New York Aquarium.
+Enjoy the beach and plenty of food vendors as well, such as hot dogs at Nathan’s Famous and the classic Feltman’s of Coney Island or delicious pizza just a ten-minute walk away at Totonno’s.

 One of the best beaches for families, Santa Cruz Beach has a boardwalk that’s become so extensive that it’s literally an amusement park — the oldest surviving one in California, having been founded in 1907.
 Two of the 35 rides here — which include a water ride and three roller coasters — are officially recognized together as a National Historic Landmark; the Looff carousel was built in 1911, and the wooden Giant Dipper roller coaster was built in 1924.

 Opened in 1909, the Santa Monica Pier is a fun and historic attraction in Southern California.
-Pacific Park, an amusement park with 12 rides including the world’s first and only solar-powered Ferris wheel, is located in the pier, which also has an original 1920s carousel, aquarium, video arcade, and restaurants, bars, and stores.
-Come in the summer, and you’ll find outdoor concerts, movies, and other activities free to the public every week at this most Instagrammable spot in the state
+Pacific Park, an amusement park with 12 rides including the world’s first and only solar-powered Ferris wheel, is located on the pier, which also has an original 1920s carousel, an aquarium and a video arcade, along with restaurants, bars and stores.
+Come in the summer, and you’ll find outdoor concerts, movies and other activities free to the public every week at this most Instagrammable spot in the state.

-Located within the southern tip of New Jersey, Wildwood’s boardwalk stretches 2 miles and is full of carnival games, food stalls, souvenir shops, and tons of rides and water parks.
-Wildwood Boardwalk is home to not one, but three, amusement park piers and claims to have more rides than Disneyland.
-Located further from the sea than most boardwalks, it’s also the venue of many concerts, sports games, and monster truck rallies, making it one of the best beach towns for partying.
+Located within the southern tip of New Jersey, Wildwood’s boardwalk stretches 2 miles and is full of carnival games, food stalls, souvenir shops and tons of rides and water parks.
+Wildwood Boardwalk is home to not one but three amusement park piers and claims to have more rides than Disneyland.
+Located further from the sea than most boardwalks, it’s also the venue of many concerts, sporting events and monster truck rallies, making it one of the best beach destinations in the world.